FLIR Hadron 640R Support on VOXL2 and VOXL2 Mini

 Configure CCI Mux on M0159 via GPIO

-- Use gpio 6 on J7 of VOXL2 Mini to configure the i2c mux to connect J7U cci to Hadron’s cam cci
+- For the VOXL2/mini J7 option, use GPIO 6 on J7 of VOXL2 Mini (or VOXL2) to configure the CCI mux on M0159 to connect J7U CCI to Hadron’s cam CCI

 - this needs to be done each time after reboot, before running camera server